-Also called a lift (UK), a machine for raising and lowering
+An elevator, also called a lift (UK), is a machine for raising and lowering

 passengers and freight from one level to another inside or outside buildings.